SkoolNotes/Taproot/2020BIO101/KBhBIO101MutationInheritanceQuizReview.md

 ## Genetics and Inheritance
 [[KBhBIO101GeneticVariation]] is like, really good.
 However, its woefully complicated and there are at least 3 ways I think of that it happens.

-DNA's sequence could vary, and tha
+DNA's sequence could vary by itself, and that will cause a [[KBhBIO101Mutations]], which is actually very rarely bad news bears.

 -   Connecting sequence variation at the DNA level to protein function